honeybadgerng/rjbxclusive/src/content/blog/How-AI-Can-Help-Startups-Scale-Faster-Without-Hiring-More-People.md

 🔹 Example:
 A startup using AI-driven email marketing can send highly personalized messages without hiring a full-time marketer.

-2. AI for Customer Service & Support
+2. AI for Customer Service & Support.

    Startups can replace large support teams with AI chatbots and automation.

 ✅ Chatbots & Virtual Assistants – AI-driven bots (like ChatGPT, Intercom, or Drift) handle FAQs and customer queries.